Some Examples of Privacy-preserving Publication and Sharing of COVID-19 Pandemic Data: Abstract

-\textbf{Abstract}: A huge amount of data of various types are collected during the COVID-19 pandemic, the analysis and interpretation of which has been indispensable for curbing the spread of the coronavirus.
-As the pandemic slows down, the collected data during the pandemic will continue to be rich sources for further studying the pandemic and understanding its impacts on public health, economics, and societies.
+A considerable amount of various types of data have been collected during the COVID-19 pandemic, the analysis and interpretation of which have been indispensable for curbing the spread of the disease.
+As the pandemic moves to an endemic state, the data collected during the pandemic will continue to be rich sources for further studying and understanding the impacts of the pandemic on various aspects of our society.
 On the other hand, na\"{i}ve release and sharing of the information can be associated with serious privacy concerns.
-In this paper, aiming at shedding light on privacy-preserving sharing of pandemic data and thus promoting and encouraging more data sharing for research and public use, we examine three common data types -- case surveillance, patient location histories and hot spot maps, and contact tracing networks -- collected during the pandemic and develop and apply privacy-preserving approaches for publishing or sharing each data type.
-We illustrate the applications and examine the utility of released privacy-preserving data in examples and experiments at various levels of privacy guarantees. \textbf{keywords}: COVID-19 pandemic, contact tracing network, case numbers, demographic groups, differential privacy, doppelganger, \GI, location privacy, hot spots, privacy loss, \RR
+In this study, we use three common but distinct data types collected during the pandemic (case surveillance tabular data, case location data, and contact tracing networks) to illustrate the publication and sharing of granular information and individual-level pandemic data in a privacy-preserving manner.
+We leverage and build upon the concept of differential privacy to generate and release privacy-preserving data for each data type.
+We investigate the inferential utility of privacy-preserving information through simulation studies at different levels of privacy guarantees and demonstrate the approaches in real-life data.
+All the approaches employed in the study are straightforward to apply.
+Our study generates statistical evidence on the practical feasibility of sharing pandemic data with privacy guarantees and on how to balance the statistical utility of released information during this process.